K-Pradhan/Reduced-parameter-sensitive-semantic-edge-aware-image-filtering.-Matlab-implementation/README.md

-# Reduced-parameter-sensitive-semantic-edge-aware-image-filtering.
+# Reduced-parameter-sensitivity-in-semantic-edge-aware-image-filtering.
 An Matlab implementation
-A paper communicated to Pattern Analysis and Applications journal.
+A paper communicated to Pattern Recognition journal.